cybertec-postgresql/etcd_fdw/README.md

 - **request_timeout** as *string*, optional, default = `30`

   Timeout in seconds to each request after the connection has been established.

+## CREATE FOREIGN TABLE options

+`etcd_fdw` accepts the following table-level options via the `CREATE FOREIGN TABLE` command.

+- **rowid_column** as *string*, mandatory, no default

+  Specifies which column should be treated as the unique row identifier.
+  Usually set to key.

+- **prefix** as *string*, optional, no default

+  Restrict the scan to keys beginning with this prefix.
+  If not provided, the FDW will fetch all keys from the etcd server

+- **keys_only** as *string*, optional, default `false`

+  If set to true, only the keys are fetched, not the values.
+  Useful to reduce network overhead when values are not needed.

+- **revision** as *string*, optional, default `0`

+  Read key-value data at a specific etcd revision.
+  If 0, the latest revision is used.

+- **key** as *string*, optional, no default

+  The starting key to fetch from etcd.

+  This option defines the beginning of the range.
+  If neither `prefix` nor `key` is specified, the FDW will default to `\0` (the lowest possible key).

+- **range_end** as *string*, optional, no default

+  The exclusive end of the key range.
+Restricts the scan to the half-open interval `[key, range_end)`.

+  All keys between key (inclusive) and range_end (exclusive) will be returned.
+  If range_end is omitted, only the single key defined by key will be returned (unless prefix is used).

+- **consistency** as *string*, optional, default `l`

+  Specifies the read consistency level for etcd queries.

+  Linearizable(`l`), Ensures the result reflects the latest consensus state of the cluster.
+  Linearizable reads have higher latency but guarantee fresh data.

+  Serializable(`s`), Allows serving results from a local etcd member without cluster-wide consensus.
+  Serializable reads are faster and lighter on the cluster, but may return stale data in some cases

 ## What doesn't work
 etcd_fdw supports almost all kinds of CRUD operations.
 What doesn't work is modifying the key (which is the rowid value) directly using `UPDATE` statements.